f-droid/fdroid-website/_posts/2022-02-28-no-user-accounts-by-design.md

 accounts, cookie preference screens, history, etc.  I just use it to look up information, and when I'm done and click the notification, its all wiped clean.
-(_Unfortunately, Focus and Klar both contain Google Play Services proprietary libraries, e.g. _com.google.android.gms_, so they are not currently distributed on <f-droid.org>.
+(_Unfortunately, Focus and Klar both contain Google Play Services proprietary libraries, e.g. com.google.android.gms, so they are not currently distributed on f-droid.org.
 We welcome contributions to remove the proprietary bits so we can distribute them again_).

 Guardian Project is developing [Clean Insights](https://cleaninsights.org/) to